CandyMi/skynet-lua-websocket/README.md

 return ws
 ```

-  To simplify the use of Websocket.server, we have defined four callback methods(must) for everyday use.
+  To simplify the use of `Websocket.server`, we have defined four callback methods(must) for everyday use.

   * `on_open`, When the connection has been established.